bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 > 1. GraphQL Playground is a GraphQL IDE built on Electron.
 For more information, see [GraphQL Playground](https://electronjs.org/apps/graphql-playground) on [electrongjs.org](https://electronjs.org)

 > 2. If the **Storefront API Playground** link is not visible, the store is not enrolled in the Beta program.
-To enroll, [contact support](https://support.bigcommerce.com/SubmitCase) (only sandbox stores are being accepted at this time).
+To enroll, [contact support](https://support.bigcommerce.com/SubmitCase) (all stores using Stencil are now eligible).

 </div>